 First time visitors to Paris tend to head to the “big ticket” art galleries in Paris like the Louvre and the Musee d’Orsay.
-While they are very tempting, I do think that even if you are a first time visitor this exhibition really is one of the best art exhibitions Paris has to offer at the moment.
+While they are very tempting, I do think that even if you are a first time visitor Klimt in Paris really is one of the best art exhibitions Paris has to offer at the moment.
 It really is extraordinary in every sense.

 The Gustav Klimt Une Immersion Dans L’Art et La Musique is at the Atelier de Lumières, located at 38 rue St Maur in the 11th arrondissement.
 Rue St Maur is a long street, with the Atelier being located at the southern end of the street.
 We found a pleasant bar on the corner diagonally opposite to enjoy a quiet drink and snack before we entered.

-The exhibition is showing until 31 December 2018 although the Schiele and Hunderwasser part of the exhibition finishes in November.
+The exhibition is showing until early January 2019 although the Schiele and Hunderwasser part of the exhibition finishes in November.

 The exhibition is wheelchair accessible, although prams and strollers are not permitted.

-On weekends, admission is via timed admission ticket which need to be booked on line.
+On weekends, Klimt exhibition Paris tickets are via timed admission which need to be booked on line.
 The booking office is not open on weekends.

-Like most timed entry admissions, once you are inside the Atelier you can stay as long as you like.
+Like most timed entry admissions, once you are inside the Atelier your Gustav Klimt Paris tickets are good for as long as you would like to stay.

 Author’s note: We booked and paid for our own tickets to this exhibition.